DataDog/KubeHound/docs/reference/attacks/POD_CREATE.md

 kubectl get nodes -o wide --all-namespaces | grep control-plane
 ```

-Create a pod spec for our attack pod:
+Create a pod spec for our attack pod (N.B.
+If your target node is a control plane one you may need to add a [toleration](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to this manifest to allow it to be scheduled):

 ```yaml
 apiVersion: v1